felix11h/dfine-hackathon-18/README.md

 #### Trained model

-We used a regression model to predict which roadbloaks would be effective in reducing the air pollution measured.
+We used a regression model to try to predict which roadblocks would be effective in reducing the air pollution measured.
 In animation below, the grey curve shows the predicted pollution measurements when the roads with red nodes are blocked.
-Clearly, the model could still use a lot of work!

 ![animated blocked roads map](https://raw.githubusercontent.com/felix11h/dfine-hackathon-18/master/pub/roadblocks_animated.gif)